-The need for a Backup Power Feasibility Study for the Marpi Landfill was first identified as a need to build capacity and resilience to natural disasters by the CNMI Project Team and the U.S. Environmental Protection Agency (EPA) Region 9 in early 2021.
-Due to its remote location on the north end of Saipan, Marpi has never been connected to the main power grid operated by the Commonwealth Utilities Corporation (CUC) and has instead been powered by diesel generators since it opened in 2003.
+The need for a Backup Power Feasibility Study for the Marpi Landfill was first identified as a need to build capacity and resilience to natural disasters by the project team and the U.S. Environmental Protection Agency (EPA) Region 9 in early 2021.
+Because of its remote location on the north end of Saipan, Marpi has never been connected to the main power grid operated by the Commonwealth Utilities Corporation (CUC) and has instead been powered by diesel generators since it opened in 2003.

-The CNMI Project Team solicited proposals in September 2021 for the development of a power supply feasibility assessment and cost benefit analysis for the leachate pump system and other operational loads serving the Marpi Landfill.
-Due to a lack of positive responses to the solicitation, the Project Team requested technical assistance from the U.S. Federal Emergency Management Agency (FEMA) and the Department of Energy (DOE) to conduct the analysis.
+The project team solicited proposals in September 2021 for the development of a power supply feasibility assessment and cost benefit analysis for the leachate pump system and other operational loads serving the Marpi Landfill.
+Because of a lack of positive responses to the solicitation, the project team requested technical assistance from the U.S. Federal Emergency Management Agency (FEMA) and the Department of Energy (DOE) to conduct the analysis.
 FEMA provided funding allocated by its Interagency Reimbursable Work Agreement (IRWA) with DOE for energy recovery technical assistance in CNMI to fulfill this technical assistance request.
 This activity falls under deliverable 3 of the IRWA: technical and advisory assistance to the CNMI, and CNMI public entities, to support the federal investments made for the long-term resilient recovery of the CNMI's power system.

-Key stakeholders who will provide feedback to support power supply improvements to Marpi include members of the CNMI Inter-island Solid Waste Management Taskforce (SW Taskforce): representatives from the DPW, OPD, Bureau of Environmental and Coastal Quality, offices of the mayors, and the EPA.
-The SW Taskforce was established in 2020 to support ongoing disaster response and recovery as it relates to solid waste and develop comprehensive and sustainable integrated solid waste management systems for the CNMI.
-The SW Taskforce studies, makes recommendations, builds capacity, and implements projects to improve waste management across the islands, including landfill operations, recycling programs, and reuse initiatives.
 The members of the SW Taskforce have provided local insights and perspective on current and future power needs at the landfill and considerations for various power supply options.
-As the lead agency in solid waste infrastructure management, the DPW is the ultimate decision maker regarding how the recommendations developed in this study will be incorporated into future Marpi Landfill operations and subsequent permit amendments and facility updates.
+As the lead agency in solid waste infrastructure management, the DPW is the ultimate decision-maker regarding how the recommendations developed in this study will be incorporated into future Marpi Landfill operations and subsequent permit amendments and facility updates.